UPPMAX/HPC-python/docs/interactive.rst

 .. questions::

-   - How to reach the calculation nodes
+   - How to reach the compute/calculation nodes
    - How do I proceed to work interactively?

 .. objectives::

-   - Show how to reach the calculation nodes on UPPMAX and HPC2N
+   - Show how to reach the compute/calculation nodes on UPPMAX and HPC2N
-   - Test some commands on the calculation nodes
+   - Test some commands on the compute/calculation nodes

 There are several ways to run Python interactively

 - Directly on the login nodes: **only** do this for short jobs that do not take a lot of resources
-- As an interactive job on the computer nodes, launched via the batch system
+- As an interactive job on the compute/calculation nodes, launched via the batch system
-- Jupyter notebooks (UPPMAX)
+- Jupyter notebooks

 General
 -------